angelphanth/alphabet_asl/README.md

 - Randomly allocating 20% of the training images for each class to their respective test sub-directories, and
 - Executing the python script `data_augmentation/bright_images.py`.

-`bright_images.py` was responsible for:
-- Creating brightened colour and grayscale copies of the original ASL alphabet images,
+`bright_images.py` was responsible for creating brightened colour and grayscale copies of the original ASL alphabet images, with the option to:
-- Normalizing, resizing (64x64) and flattening each image channel to `(1, 4096)` arrays, and
+- Normalize, resize (64x64) and flatten each image channel to `(1, 4096)` arrays, and
 - Saving those arrays to the CSV files `asl_grey.csv` or `asl_colour.csv` (for anyone interested in fitting scikit-learn machine learning classifiers).

 ![Figure 1](demo/figure_1.png)